leolca/lectures/nlp/spellcheck.md

 - Morphological Analysis:
   - Supports complex languages with rich morphology (e.g., Hungarian, Turkish, Finnish).
   - Handles word roots, prefixes, and suffixes using affix rules.
+\pause

 - Dictionary System:
   - Two components:
     1. Dictionary File: Contains root forms of words.
     2. Affix File: Defines rules for combining roots with prefixes/suffixes.
+\pause

 - Levenshtein Distance:
   - Uses *edit distance* to generate and rank candidate corrections.
+\pause

 - Phonetic Matching:
   - Uses a table-driven phonetic transcription algorithm borrowed from Aspell.
-It is useful for languages with not pronunciation based orthography.
+It is useful for languages with orthographies that are not based on pronunciation.
+\pause

 - n-gram similarity:
   - Improve suggestions.